hlandau/ncdocs/domain-names.md

 are wholly unrelated to this specification and are not required to conform to it.

-The part of the name following the `d/` prefix shall be the name which manifests in the .bit TLD.
+The part of the name following the `d/` prefix is the name which manifests in the .bit TLD.
 A key of `d/example` registers the name `example.bit.`

-Since keys in the Namecoin key-value store are case sensitive, it is essential that the names be in lowercase.
-Names with any uppercase characters shall be wholly ignored by compliant implementations and shall not manifest in the .bit TLD.
+Since keys in the Namecoin key-value store are case sensitive, names MUST be in lowercase.
+Names with any uppercase characters SHALL be wholly ignored by compliant implementations and SHALL NOT manifest in the .bit TLD.

 Values
 ------